elenderg/PAL-1000/instruções de compilação.md

 `If the field term's field is not nil, exit.`

-`If the phrase is not blank, find a routine given "put_" and the phrase and "_'s " then the name and "_into".`
+`If the phrase is not blank, find a routine given "put_" and the phrase and "'s " then the name and "_into".`

 `If the routine is not nil, put the routine into the field term's function; exit.`

 `If the type is nil, exit.`

-`Find the routine given "put_" and the type and "_'s " then the name and "_into".`
+`Find the routine given "put_" and the type and "'s " then the name and "_into".`

 `If the routine is not nil, set the field term's push flag; put the routine into the field term's function; exit.`